 While revenues look set to increase with the return of customer spending, Stewart suggests one of the biggest challenges for hotel owners will be looking beyond 2014.

-Stewart said: "For many years we've been so focused on working month-to-month given the economic uncertainty, however, for a sustainable business profit drives investment.
+"For many years we've been so focused on working month-to-month given the economic uncertainty, however, for a sustainable business profit drives investment.
 One major issue hotel owners need to look at is deciding where investment is needed.
 Has the recession made us forget how to invest?

 "In the long term the industry faces new challenges.
 Uncertainty around increasing energy costs will be a major talking point, while keeping one step ahead of consumer trends will be an ongoing challenge.
 It's safe to say 2014 will present many opportunities but it will be how we prepare and adapt for the challenges that will set our business apart."